School of Arts and Humanities

 FILM 3321 Film in Historical Context

 FILM 3325 Film Authorship

 6 semester credit hours of upper-division courses of Prescribed Electives from the following:

 AHST 3324 History of Photography

-6 semester credit hours of upper-division courses from Studio and Ensemble courses
+6 semester credit hours of upper-division Visual and Performing Arts electives:

 Both upper- and lower-division courses may be used as electives, but students must complete at least 51 semester credit hours of upper-division courses to qualify for graduation.